 Incorporating insights from Indigenous ethical and legal frameworks, Unsettling Spirit offers an accessible reflection on possibilities for settler decolonization as well as for decolonizing Christian and interfaith practice.

-Unsettling Spirit can be purchased from Iron Dog Books in Vancouver, Munro’s Books in Victoria, Another Story Book Shop in Toronto, your local independent bookseller, McGill-Queen’s University Press, UTP Distribution in Canada, Chicago Distribution in the U.S. or internationally, Marston Book Services in the U.K. or Europe, or Amazon.
+Unsettling Spirit can be purchased from Iron Dog Books and Massy Books in Vancouver, Munro’s Books in Victoria, Another Story Book Shop in Toronto, your local independent bookseller, McGill-Queen’s University Press, UTP Distribution in Canada, Chicago Distribution in the U.S. or internationally, Marston Book Services in the U.K. or Europe, or Amazon.